Sam-Devs/BitGo-Wallet-Research-Development/README.md

 `http://localhost:8000/api/address?coin=tbtc&walletId=628672bb0f51760007f0d9bde1bb7234`

-This endpoint create a new receive address on an existing multi-sig wallet at BitGo.
+This API creates a new address on an existing multi-sig wallet at BitGo.
 The endpoint receives two query parameter **coin** and **walletId** to get an existing wallet won BitGo and created a new wallet address on that wallet.

+**Params**
+coin | tbtc
+walletId | 628672bb0f51760007f0d9bde1bb7234

 **Body**
 ```